 The school is 3 form entry and approximately 550 children aged between 4 and 11 are on role.
 Each year group has three classes and these are grouped together and have their own area and entrance.

-We have our own swimming pool, music drama room, ICT suites and gym.
-Our outdoor sports facilities are excellent; we have 2 large fields and an all weather pitch.
-Our 21 classrooms are well proportioned and each has an interactive white board.
-The ‘discovery room’ is packed with electronic devices to facilitate learning using the latest technology.
+We have our own swimming pool, music drama room, and gym.
+Our outdoor learning facilities are excellent; we have 2 large playing fields, woodland, garden, trim trail, pond, fire pit, and all-weather pitch.
+Our 21 classrooms are well equipped with access to a wide range of technology such as iPads, laptops, and digital display boards.

-We offer a broad curriculum that promotes creativity and independent learning.
-Learning activities are personalised to meet the needs of the individual child.
+We embrace the Bailiwick of Guernsey Curriculum which offers not only the essentials of numeracy and literacy but also a strong emphasis on developing the whole child; including learning outside the classroom, mental health and well-being, creativity, and independence.
+Teamwork and cooperative learning are given a strong emphasis and learning activities are tailored to meet the needs of the individual child.
 We are proud of the high standards we achieve in literacy and numeracy and of the excellent way our pupils behave.

-- Ensure that all members of the school community feel safe, valued and included.
+- Ensure that all members of the school community feel safe, valued, included through respect for others.
 Promote physical and mental well-being and the belief that we can all grow and develop through our own efforts.

 - Sustain and improve our excellent standards across the curriculum through high quality teaching and learning.

 - Provide a joyous and purposeful curriculum that enables children to develop skills in critical thinking, team work, creativity, reflection, independence and resilience.
 Ensure this curriculum embraces diversity and provides rich opportunities for learning outside of the classroom.

 - Develop digital competency, communication and numeracy in a wide range of age appropriate and meaningful contexts.

 - Ensure that pupils are active and enjoy physical activity and outdoor learning.